 South Africa’s government is on the search for skilled labour.
-In fact, the Department of Home Affairs released a white paper , that offers recommendations on immigration policies to make it easier for skilled foreigners to migrate to South Africa and for foreign students studying in South Africa to stay and work after they graduate.
+In fact, the Department of Home Affairs released a white paper , that offers recommendations on immigration policies to make it easier for skilled foreigners to get a critical skills visa and for foreign students studying in South Africa to stay and work after they graduate.
 You can find out more about this white paper here.

 In South Africa, it is very difficult to get a job if you a foreigner with no citizenship or some form of a work permit or permanent residence.
 However, if you have a scarce skill, you can apply for a Critical Skills Visa.
 This visa allows you to enter and stay in South Africa for 12 months while you look for a job.
-Once you find a job within those 12 months, you can apply to extend your Critical Skills Visa for up to 5 years.
-Because of the existence of this visa, some employers are willing to give you a job offer if you qualify for a critical skill.
-Therefore, you can also apply for a Critical Skills Visa with a job offer and receive a visa which is valid for up to 5 years.
+If you find a job within 12 months, you can extend your Critical Skills Visa for up to 5 years.
+Because of this visa, some employers are willing to give you a job offer if you qualify for a critical skill.
+Therefore, you can also apply for a Critical Skills Visa with a job offer and receive a 5 year visa.

-I have gone through the visa application process and the following are the steps one should take when applying for this visa.
+I have gone through the critical skills visa application process and with some research, the following are the steps one should take when applying for this visa.

 I am Zimbabwean so these requirements are based on information I received from VFS Harare office and other (mostly) Zimbabweans who have gone through the system.
 I have noticed that other countries may have slightly different requirements…so maybe call your embassy or VFS centre to ask for clarification on some of the points I listed.